BesenbacherLab/lionheart/README.md

 ### Via `gwf` workflow

 We provide a simple workflow for submitting jobs to slurm via the `gwf` package.
-Make a copy of the `workflow` directory (to a different location), change the paths and list the samples to run for.
+Make a copy of the `workflow` directory (to a different location), open `workflow.py`, change the paths and list the samples to run for.

 The first time running a workflow it's required to first set the `gwf` backend to slurm or one of the other ![backends](https://gwf.app/reference/backends/):